Home / Apartments in Denver, CO

 According to the Metro Denver Economic Development Corporation, Denver's biggest industries include healthcare, aviation and aerospace, and telecommunications - with the biggest employers being UCHealth, United Airlines, Children's Hospital Colorado, Lockheed Martin, and Comcast.
 Additionally, Chipotle, Western Union, Frontier Airlines, and many others have made headquartered in Colorado.

-Sometimes referred to as the “Harlem of the West,” the Five Points district in Denver is a neighborhood with rich history and culture.
+Sometimes referred to as the “Harlem of the West,” the Five Points district in Denver is a neighborhood with a rich history and culture.
 The neighborhood features a markedly multicultural influence, with strong African-American historical roots.
 As both an entertainment and business district, it is easily accessible from downtown and other nearby regions.
 Denver’s Office of Economic Development continues its focus on the area for small business development and the promotion of local arts and culture, as well as encouraging a healthy sense of community and growth as a tourist destination.
-Originally made up of primarily German, Jewish and Irish immigrants, it later became a major center for jazz in the West, attracting such greats as Louis Armstrong, Miles Davis and Ella Fitzgerald.
+Originally made up of primarily German, Jewish and Irish immigrants, it later became a major center for jazz in the West, attracting such greats as Louis Armstrong, Miles Davis, and Ella Fitzgerald.
 Today, that legacy continues with a robust heritage and a promising future.

 Highland and Lower Highland (LoHi) are northern neighborhoods of Denver, Colorado.
 They are south of West 38th Street, east of Federal Boulevard, north of Speer Boulevard and west of the South Platte River.
 This area is characterized by a diverse group of homes, including historic Victorian buildings.
 It is also the location of many unique shops and restaurants that cater to all of Denver’s residents and visitors.